Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: The main results

-Moreover every simple closed curve in $|\mu^+|$ that is not contained in $|\mu^-|$ is a core curve of an upper parabolic locus.
-Similarly every simple closed curve in $|\mu^-|$ that is not contained in $|\mu^+|$ is a core curve of a lower parabolic locus. \end{theorem} Simple closed curves contained both $|\mu^+|$ and $|\mu^-|$ will be dealt with in Theorem \ref{generalised Ito}.

-This theorem will be obtained by combining the following theorem with a simple lemma regarding the Thurston compactification of Teichm\"{u}ller space.
+Theorem \ref{+-side --side} will be obtained by combining the following theorem with a simple lemma regarding the Thurston compactification of Teichm\"{u}ller space.

 \begin{theorem} In the same setting as in Theorem \ref{+-side --side}, let $c_{m_i}$ and $c_{n_i}$ be shortest pants decompositions of $(S,m_i)$ and $(S,n_i)$ respectively.
-Let $\nu^-, \nu^+$ be the Hausdorff limits of $\{c_{m_i}\}$ and $\{c_{n_i}\}$ respectively.
+Let $\nu^-, \nu^+$ be the Hausdorff limits of $\{c_{m_i}\}$ and $\{c_{n_i}\}$ respectively after passing to subsequences.
 Then the minimal components of $\nu^+$ that are not simple closed curves coincide with the ending laminations of upper ends of $(\hyperbolic^3/\Gamma)_0$.
-Moreover, no upper parabolic locus can intersect a minimal component of $\nu^+$ transversely.
-Similarly the minimal components of $\nu^-$ that are not simple closed curves coincide with the ending laminations of lower ends of $(\hyperbolic/\Gamma)_0$, and no lower parabolic locus can intersect a minimal component of $\nu^-$ transversely. \end{theorem}
+Moreover, every upper parabolic curve is contained in $\nu^+$ .
+Similarly the minimal components of $\nu^-$ that are not simple closed curves coincide with the ending laminations of lower ends of $(\hyperbolic/\Gamma)_0$, and every lower parabolic curve is contained in $\nu^-$.

+Conversely every simple closed curve contained in either $\nu^-$ or $\nu^+$ that has isolated leaves spiralling around it is a parabolic curve.
+Every such simple closed curve in $\nu^+$ that is not contained in $\nu^-$ is an upper parabolic curve whereas every such simple closed curve in $\nu^-$ that is not contained in $\nu^+$ is a lower parabolic curve. \end{theorem}